Azure/azure-quickstart-templates/sql-server-2016-fci-existing-vnet-and-ad/README.md

 This template creates the following resources:

-+	One SQL Server 2016 failover cluster provisioned on Windows Server 2016 using Storage Spaces Direct (S2D)
++	One SQL Server 2016 failover cluster
+    +    Windows Server 2016
+    +    Storage Spaces Direct (S2D)
+    +    Premium Managed Disks
 +	One Availability Set for the cluster nodes
 +   One internal load balancer
 +   One Standard Storage Account for the Cloud Witness